 - 1 Tablespoon Heath® Bits ‘O Brickle Toffee Bits (for sprinkling on top)

-In small microwavable bowl, heat 1/4 cup caramel topping for about 20-30 seconds so it has a thinner consistency.
-Remove from microwave and stir in half & half, blending well.
+In small microwavable bowl, heat 1/4 cup caramel topping for about 20 to 30 seconds so it has a thinner consistency.
+Remove from microwave and stir in Half & Half, blending well.
 Add in powdered sugar and blend well.
-If you have lumps, put mixture back in microwave and heat 15-30 seconds more, then stir until lumps are gone.
+If you have lumps, put mixture back in microwave and heat 15- to 30 seconds longer, then stir until lumps are gone.
 If you’d like the glaze to have a thinner consistency, add a little more caramel topping (heated up) to the mixture.
 Drizzle glaze with a spoon over your completely cooled loaf, then sprinkle with brickle bits.
 Let glaze set 10-15 minutes, or longer, before slicing.

-Hope you get to try this out!
-Do you have a favorite banana bread recipe you like to make?
+Are you a fan of banana bread and do you have a favorite recipe you like to make?